Creating and Running a Nuxt.js Project with ServBay

 .npx

-1Follow the onscreen prompts and select the options that best fit your needs.
+1Follow the terminal prompts to configure your project.
+Adjust the options as needed.
 Here’s an example configuration process:

 bash?
 Project name: servbay-nuxt-app ?
 Programming language: JavaScript ?
-Package manager: Npm # Choose your package manager; Npm or Yarn recommended ?
-UI framework: None # Pick a UI framework if needed ?
-Nuxt.js modules: Axios # Choose Nuxt.js modules as needed ?
-Linting tools: ESLint # Choose a linting tool if needed ?
-Testing framework: None # Pick a test framework as needed ?
-Rendering mode: Universal (SSR / SSG) # Rendering mode, Universal supports SSR & SSG ?
-Deployment target: Server (Node.js hosting) # Recommended for local development and Node.js hosts ?
-Development tools: jsconfig.json (Recommended for VS Code) # Developer tool settings as needed
+Package manager: Npm # Choose npm or Yarn as your package manager ?
+UI framework: None # Select a UI framework if required ?
+Nuxt.js modules: Axios # Pick Nuxt.js modules as needed ?
+Linting tools: ESLint # Choose linting tools if you want ?
+Testing framework: None # Select a testing framework if desired ?
+Rendering mode: Universal (SSR / SSG) # Universal supports SSR and SSG ?
+Deployment target: Server (Node.js hosting) # Server is ideal for local dev & Node.js deployments ?
+Development tools: jsconfig.json (Recommended for VS Code) # Choose dev tool configurations as needed

 1